-Air Traffic Services Unit (ATSU) - An Air Traffic Control tower (ATC), a Flight Service Station (FSS), a Designated Flight Service Station (DFSS), or a Community Aerodrome Radio Station (CARS), operated by or on behalf of NAV CANADA at an Airport.
+Air Traffic Services Unit (ATSU) - An Air Traffic Control tower (ATC), a Flight Service Station (FSS), or a Community Aerodrome Radio Station (CARS), operated by or on behalf of NAV CANADA at an Airport.
 They provide weather information, control airfield lighting, and provide vehicle and aircraft advisory or control services.
+(Note: The only airports in the NWT with and an ATC or FSS are Yellowknife, Norman Wells and Inuvik)